-POLICY 8.2.5 Community character design policies:
+POLICY 8.2.5 Community design policies:

-- a) Limit the size and display characteristics of commercial signage, especially along Highway 224 and Highway 99E. - b) Where feasible, design of buildings should include views and orientation toward the Willamette river or other waterways. - c) Encourage sustainable buildings in accordance with the Climate Action Plan. - d) Ensure that policies and codes related to urban design are consistently and regularly enforced. - e) Utilize standards for size, bulk, and scale to encourage compatibility with surrounding uses.
+- a) Reduce the size and limit the display characteristics of commercial signage, especially along Highway 224 and Highway 99E. - b) Where feasible, design of buildings should include views and orientation toward the Willamette river or other waterways. - c) Encourage sustainable buildings in accordance with the Climate Action Plan. - d) Ensure that policies and codes related to urban design are consistently and regularly enforced.